BDC Hamburger Icon

 Stripe

-Again, it’s difficult to compare Stripe and Stax in this respect because a lot depends on the type of business that you run.
-Based on the number of different payment methods and extensive customization ability, we would name Stripe the winner.
+Stripe wins based on the number of payment methods and extensive customization options it offers.
 However, it might not be the best choice for less tech-savvy business owners.
-Stax features a mobile app and processing methods that appeal more to brick-and-mortar businesses or business owners who want a less technical solution.
+Stax features a straightforward mobile app and processing methods that will appeal more to brick-and-mortar businesses or business owners who want a less technical solution.

 Hardware